garfieldmax/atinwshop/README.md

 # Supabase Proximity GPS App

 This repository contains a sample proximity coordination stack built with Supabase, Vercel serverless functions, and a React Native mobile client.
-The backend polls user locations, runs Haversine-based geo queries, and delivers Firebase Cloud Messaging (FCM) alerts when users enter a 100 meter radius for two consecutive updates.
+The backend polls user locations, runs Haversine-based geo queries, and tracks when users enter a 100 meter radius for two consecutive updates.
+Clients can use Supabase Realtime subscriptions to get notified of proximity changes.

 ## Project Structure